tnwinc/callbahx/README.md

 In particular, `ExternalAsyncConnection`, `Macros`, and `RemotingUtility` were lifted and tweaked.

-Additionally, rather than take a dependency on the entire [aduros/flambe](https://github.com/aduros/flambe) project, I've lifted a bit of code into this project as well.
+Additionally, rather than take a dependency on the entire [aduros/flambe](https://github.com/aduros/flambe) project, I've lifted a bit of code into this project as well in the `Macros` file.
 Thanks to aduros as well.

 # Try it Out